success1266/LTTS_MINI_PROJECT/2_Design/Readme.md

 Architecture
-Here is the control flow diagram for the Quiz Game.
+Here is the control flow diagram for the IPL Project.

 UML DIAGRAM
 Design